HOPPING UP AN XL1200 SPORTSTER

 04+ bikes, we really don't recommend it as it compromises cooling and won't look right under the big fin heads that all 04+ bikes came with.
 On the other hand, putting the big fin cylinders onto an 86-03 bike

 will enhance cooling.
 Make your own judgment about whether or not that's a worthwhile trade-off for the appearance issue of putting large fin cylinders under small fin heads.
 On the other hand, if you're updating

 your small fin heads to big fin versions, going with big fin cylinders to match and improve cooling at the same time is a no-brainer.

 - Appearance matters!.
 Many 1200's came from the factory with the black highlighted look, meaning the fins on the heads and cylinders are machined on the outer edge for appearance.
 Well, not only do some companies

 try to sell small fin 1250 cylinders into big fin applications (see above), but they also don't bother to properly machine the fins on their cylinders, they just hit them with a sander instead.
 All black highlighted

-HAMMER PERFORMANCE 1250 cylinders receive CNC machined fin edges, big fin or small fin.
+HAMMER PERFORMANCE 1250 and 1275 cylinders receive CNC machined fin edges, big fin or small fin.
 Here, take a look at the difference

 between a competitor's sanded fin 1250 cylinder and a quality 1250 cylinder from HAMMER PERFORMANCE: